Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions

-We are interested in cases where the Quasiproduct $A\boxtimes T$ is a weighing matrix.
-Suppose that $A\in G\mu_n(X,Y)$ is invariant under the $(P,Q)$-action, and that the $(P,P)$-action has a single orientable orbit.
+We are interested in cases where the quasiproduct $A\boxtimes T$ is a weighing matrix.
+Suppose that $A\in M\mu_n(X,Y)$ is invariant under the $(P,Q)$-action, and that the $(P,P)$-action has a single orientable orbit.
 Then by Theorem \ref{orth}(c), $A$ is a weighing matrix.
 We have

-\begin{thm} Suppose that the $(P,P)$-action has a single orientable orbit.
-Let $A\in G\mu_n(X,Y)$ be a nonzero $(P,Q)$-invariant matrix.
-Then the Quasiproduct $A\boxtimes T$ is a weighing matrix, if and only if $T$ is a weighing matrix. \end{thm}
+\begin{thm} Suppose that the $(P,P)$-action has a single orientable orbit in $X\times X$ (necessarily the diagonal).
+Suppose that $A\in M\mu_n(X,Y)$ is an invertible $(P,Q)$-invariant matrix.
+Then the quasiproduct $A\boxtimes T$ is a weighing matrix, if and only if $T$ is a weighing matrix. \end{thm}